josephmisiti/awesome-machine-learning/README.md

 * [RustNN](https://github.com/jackm321/RustNN) - RustNN is a feedforward neural network library. **[Deprecated]**
 * [RusticSOM](https://github.com/avinashshenoy97/RusticSOM) - A Rust library for Self Organising Maps (SOM).
 * [candle](https://github.com/huggingface/candle) - Candle is a minimalist ML framework for Rust with a focus on performance (including GPU support) and ease of use.
+* [linfa](https://github.com/rust-ml/linfa) - `linfa` aims to provide a comprehensive toolkit to build Machine Learning applications with Rust

+#### Deep Learning

 * [tch-rs](https://github.com/LaurentMazare/tch-rs) - Rust bindings for the C++ API of PyTorch
-* [linfa](https://github.com/rust-ml/linfa) - `linfa` aims to provide a comprehensive toolkit to build Machine Learning applications with Rust
+* [dfdx](https://github.com/coreylowman/dfdx) - Deep learning in Rust, with shape checked tensors and neural networks
 * [burn](https://github.com/tracel-ai/burn) - Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals

+#### Natural Language Processing

+* [huggingface/tokenizers](https://github.com/huggingface/tokenizers) - Fast State-of-the-Art Tokenizers optimized for Research and Production
 * [rust-bert](https://github.com/guillaume-be/rust-bert) - Rust native ready-to-use NLP pipelines and transformer-based models (BERT, DistilBERT, GPT2,...)
-* [dfdx](https://github.com/coreylowman/dfdx) - Deep learning in Rust, with shape checked tensors and neural networks

 <a name="r"></a>
 ## R